-Resources
+7. Resources

 We use a wide variety of resources, many of which are already used in school in other parts of the curriculum, e.g. dice.
 Many of the other lesson and display resources are provided by our Spanish Assistant.
-The Subject Leader meets regularly with the Spanish Assistant, to update our bank of resources.
 The SMART boards, flashcards and other artefacts are already used for many aspects of teaching MFL.

-Cross Curricular Links
+8. Cross Curricular Links

-Literacy
+Literacy: